Campaigns & Projects

 Over the last century we lost over 85% of our lowland heathland in Nottinghamshire.
-Sherwood's Historic Heathlands project aims to raise awareness of this special habitat and restore some of the heathland that was lost in the past.
+Between 2012 and 2014 Sherwood's Historic Heathlands project raised awareness of this special habitat and restored some of the heathland that was lost in the past.

-Get involved with our new campaign Wildlife On Your Doorstep.
+Get involved with our campaign Wildlife On Your Doorstep.

-In 2012 we launched our new campaign “Wildlife On Your Doorstep” supported by Novozymes Biopharma.
-The campaign highlights the range of ways that Nottinghamshire Wildlife Trust is working with partners to protect the county's wildlife and provides information on how individuals, schools, companies and other organisations can play a role in protecting wildlife in the heart of local communities.
+The “Wildlife On Your Doorstep” campaign is supported by Novozymes Biopharma and highlights the range of ways that Nottinghamshire Wildlife Trust is working with partners to protect the county's wildlife and provides information on how individuals, schools, companies and other organisations can play a role in protecting wildlife in the heart of local communities.